NRL FOR RABIES

 National reference laboratory for rabies

-The national reference laboratory (NRL) for rabies conduct diagnoses of the rabies virus in domestic and wild animals, determines the titre of the virus in vaccines against rabies and establishes the level of post-vaccination antibodies against rabies in animals and humans.
-The laboratory uses methods accredited according to CSN EN ISO/IEC 17025 and is included in the list of approved laboratories authorised, pursuant to the decision of the Council of the EU No. 200/258/EC (Article 3), to carry out the determination of the levels of antibodies against rabies.
-The NRL is part of the group of national reference laboratories of the EU member countries; it regularly participates in international comparative tests and other events organised by the EURL in Nancy, France.
+The National Reference Laboratory (NRL) for Rabies carries out diagnostics for the rabies virus in domestic and wild animals, as well as determining virus titres in rabies vaccines and post-vaccination rabies antibody levels in animals and humans.
+The laboratory uses EN ISO/IEC 17025-accredited methods and is included on the list of EU Council Decision 200/258/EC (Article 3)-approved laboratories authorised to carry out rabies antibody determinations.
+The NRL is part of a group of EU Member State national reference laboratories and regularly participates in international comparative tests and other events organised by the European Union Reference Laboratory (EURL) in Nancy, France.

-To provide evidence of the rabies virus, the laboratory uses the immediate fluorescent test (IFR), virus isolation on cell lines, virus isolation in mice (MIT) and, last but not least, molecular genetic methods such as RT-PCR and partial genome-sequencing of the rabies virus.
-The serological methods used at our NRL include the ELISA test to demonstrate antibodies against the rabies virus and the fluorescent antibody virus neutralisation test (FAVN).
+To detect the rabies virus, the laboratory uses a direct fluorescence test (DFT), isolates the virus on cell lines, and uses molecular genetic methods such as RT-PCR and partial sequencing of the rabies virus genome.
+The presence and level of rabies antibodies are determined by the fluorescent antibody virus neutralisation test (FAVN).

-Within its scope, the NRL for rabies coordinates the rabies diagnoses conducted in other veterinary institutes (such as SVI in Jihlava or Olomouc) and co-operates with the National Institute of Public Health.
+The NRL for rabies coordinates rabies diagnostics at other veterinary institutes, such as SVÚ Jihlava and SVÚ Olomouc, and cooperates with the State Institute of Health.

 Virology a serology